Alejogb1/job-board/blog-data/why-isnt-my-airflow-taskgroup-triggering-downstream-tasks-correctly.md

 id: "why-isnt-my-airflow-taskgroup-triggering-downstream-tasks-correctly"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a problem I’ve certainly bumped into a few times during my career, often in situations where time wasn't exactly on my side.
 The symptom—a task group not behaving as expected when triggering downstream tasks—can stem from a few core issues in Airflow.
 We'll go through those, and I'll even include some code snippets to illustrate the points better.

 My experience points to a hierarchy of potential problems.
 First, we need to be sure the task group itself is concluding successfully.
-Then, we move to its *relationship* with subsequent tasks.
+Then, we move to its _relationship_ with subsequent tasks.
 Let’s look deeper.

 First, a task group’s state reflects the state of its contained tasks.
-If, for example, any task within the group fails, and the task group itself isn’t configured to handle it (such as with a *trigger_rule* set to “all_done”), the task group won’t be marked as successful, preventing downstream tasks from running.
-This is not about downstream tasks; it's the task group *itself* not finishing.
+If, for example, any task within the group fails, and the task group itself isn’t configured to handle it (such as with a _trigger_rule_ set to “all_done”), the task group won’t be marked as successful, preventing downstream tasks from running.
+This is not about downstream tasks; it's the task group _itself_ not finishing.
 I once spent hours debugging a dag because one task inside a TaskGroup was experiencing random network hiccups, and was causing the whole group to hang and preventing the downstream tasks from even begining.
 That's lesson number one: task group success isn’t automatic – it requires successful completion of every task it encompasses (or a specific triggering mechanism).

 Second, and this is quite common, is a misunderstanding of how Airflow handles dependencies involving task groups.
 Specifically, simply having a downstream task after a TaskGroup may not be enough, depending on how dependencies are defined.
 For the simplest case, when using the bitshift operator `>>`, one needs to make sure the left side is the task group instance and the right side is the downstream task, and it’s essential that the TaskGroup's ID itself isn't accidentally used.
 In older airflow versions, the task group's ID would not correctly trigger.

-Finally, a not infrequent source of headaches is the improper usage of trigger rules (i.e., *trigger_rule*) within either the task group or the downstream tasks.
+Finally, a not infrequent source of headaches is the improper usage of trigger rules (i.e., _trigger_rule_) within either the task group or the downstream tasks.
 It's easy to introduce confusion here by setting a rule on a task group that conflicts with what the downstream task expects.

 Let's illustrate these with examples.